kubeflow/website/content/en/docs/distributions/ibm/deploy/deployment-process.md

 mv <distribution> /usr/local/bin/kustomize
 ```

 Your machine might already have `kustomize` installed.
-If you want to just add this version of `kustomize` to your path temporarily you can do it this way
+If you want to temporarily add this version of `kustomize` to your path, run the following commands:

 ```bash
 wget https://github.com/kubernetes-sigs/kustomize/releases/download/v3.2.0/<distribution>